ottoxin/iems490_assig_2/README.md

 ### (1)Sample outputs (qualitative)

-See the small preview table from eval_compare.csv and preview below.
+See the small preview table from eval_compare.csv below, which contains the comparison between model outputs and groundtruth data.
 These rows show cases where the tuned model corrects the base model’s mistakes, especially on clearly partisan pieces.
 Center remains trickier in some borderline or wire-style articles.

 | article (preview 50 words)                                                                                                                                                                                                                                                                                  | gold   | base_pred   | tuned_pred   |